ncreep/language_perils/_posts/2015-01-08-hello-frink.markdown

 // 0.23249054117647058823 fullFuelTank
 ```

 Not bad, of the two, bread seems to be the better alternative to rocket fuel; although we'll need more than two tanks of bread to compensate for its inefficiency (this is not, hmm, quite accurate, since in an actual fuel tank, not all volume is taken by liquid hydrogen, but, whatever).
-I won't take any responsibility for the consequences of actually trying to send a space mission on pure bread fuel; I am willing to to take credit if it works out, though.
+I won't take any responsibility for the consequences of actually trying to send a space mission on pure bread fuel; I am willing to take credit if it works out, though.

-Anyways, we got a bit sidetracked by a somewhat ridiculous idea, back to our more serious business plans.
+Anyways, we got a bit sidetracked by a somewhat ridiculous idea - back to our more serious business plans.
 So making one big score and retiring doesn't seem to be in our cards.
 We'll probably have to devise some working schedule and move our goods in batches; time travel can really become a 9-to-5 job.
 But still, for now, it's a niche market, I'm sure that profit is guaranteed.

 Since it's a 9-to-5 job, we can try to figure out what our daily commute would be like.
-Judging from various movies, it seems that time travel is nearly instantaneous, but that's ridiculous, one's daily commute can't be that fast (I'm sure there's a law of physics that governs that).
+Judging by various movies, it seems that time travel is nearly instantaneous, but that's ridiculous, one's daily commute can't be that fast (I'm sure there's a law of physics that governs that).
 I propose a more reasonable rate of half an hour per one year traveled into the past.
 So traveling ninety years back takes:
 ```
 ninety years (half hour / year) -> "hours"
 // 45.0 hours